Course description for 2025/26

 • can understand and reflect how to interact with others and nature in extreme environments.

 In addition to the semester fee and syllabus literature, it is assumed that the student has a laptop at their disposal.
 Personal equipment in connection with outdoor activities is covered by the student.
+Own contribution for excursions 1500 NOK.
+Meals and drinks and public transport are not included.

 Compulsory.